Deep learning-derived arterial input function for dynamic brain PET: Introduction

 In this study, we aim to overcome the limitations of current AIF estimation techniques and eliminate the need for manual intervention by developing a deep-learning-based method termed the \textit{deep-learning-derived input function} (DLIF).
 Building upon our preliminary work~\citep{wang2020direct,chen2023estimating}, DLIF directly estimates metabolite-corrected AIF from dynamic brain PET data.
+Although conceptually related to the recent work by Ferrante~\textit{et~al.}~\citep{ferrante2022physically, ferrante2024physically}, which estimates analytical parameters of the Parker model, the proposed DLIF framework offers greater modeling flexibility by representing the input function through a composition of basis functions rather than enforcing a parametric functional form.
+This design enables DLIF to capture complex temporal dynamics beyond those expressible by a limited number of Gaussian or exponential terms.
 Once trained, DLIF provides a fully non-invasive alternative, circumventing the challenges associated with traditional image segmentation methods and invasive arterial blood sampling.
 This advancement promises immediate benefits to ongoing and future research by improving patient comfort, significantly cutting operational costs related to anesthesiologist services, blood sampling, personnel, and facility logistics.
 Additionally, DLIF has the potential to enhance participant recruitment and retention in longitudinal studies.

+The remainder of the paper is organized as follows.
+Section~\ref{sec:rel_works} discusses related work.
+Section~\ref{sec:methods} describes the proposed methodology.
+The experimental setup, implementation details, and datasets used in this study are discussed in Sect.~\ref{sec:exp}.
+Section~\ref{sec:results} presents the experimental results.
+The findings drawn from these results are discussed in Sect.~\ref{sec:discussion}, and Sect.~\ref{sec:conclusion} concludes the paper.
+For clarity, all abbreviations used in this paper are summarized in Appendix~\ref{tab:list_abbr}.